cjthedj97/gnome-extension-cscotun0-ip-address/README.md

 If you want one for tun0 see https://github.com/AdamantisSpinae/gnome-extension-tun0-ip-address

 ## Nota Bene
-As it is my first Gnome extension and javascript, there may be some code adjustments needed so feel free to ask/notify.
+As it is my first Gnome extension please be understanding when repoeting any bugs.